 There has been another misunderstanding about iron, with some well-known nutrition gurus, like Dr. Mercola and Dr. Andrew Weil, telling people that we shouldn't take iron, saying it is "toxic."

-This is also true, for instance, of claims about high-priced "whole-food-grown" dietary supplements, which are seen by many as having magical properties, when published data confirm that they actually do not have any special qualities because the potencies are too low..
-Yet because brilliant marketing people use the hot buttons of people wanting natural, organic products, many people automatically believe in them and pay exhorbitant prices for potencies too low to provide optimal effects.
+This is also true, for instance, of claims about high-priced "whole-food-grown" dietary supplements, which are seen by many as having magical properties, when published data confirm that they can't produce optimal effects because the potencies are too low.
+Yet because talented marketing people use the hot buttons of people wanting natural, organic products, some people automatically believe in them and pay exhorbitant prices for them.

 If it is real, and it is good